IDMNYU/IdeationPrototypingSpring2022_Bennett/Circular_Design_Sprint.md

 	- Designing for Exchange
 	- Designing for Circular Match-making.

+Visually demonstration this ideation through word lists and concept maps.
+(Post to your site)

 3. How can these aspects be addressed by your design proposal?
 Make note of your process and document.
 Sketch, draw and map things out.
+Post to your site.

 4. Discuss The Pocket Universal Methods of Design (TPUMD) possibilities as a group and strategize who is doing what research exercise design.
 Discuss several possibilites each, by skimming the text.
 Then choose 1 each as an activity to do for homework (due next Thursday).
 Or create new research strategy.
 Document your process and reflect on the execution, posting to your Process Site.

 Homework:
+- Post your mindmaps, concept maps and word lists from 1-3.
+You should have multiple maps and lists for each number.
+Not just 1-2 total
 - Review Use2Use Activation Pack cards
 - Review The Pocket Universal Methods of Design (TPUMD)
 - Pick 1 Processes (Each) from TPUMD that would be good to enact in order to gain information.
 In other words, pick 1 different exercise each (no one from the group should be doing the same one) and finish designing/fleshing them out, them with reference to your product in particular